Get engagement insights delivered to your inbox

 The reality is that if employers fail to provide real-time recognition on a regular basis, employees can start to doubt their purpose and their value to the company.
 Once the employee’s perception of their value in the workplace is damaged, you are at a higher risk of losing them.

-Tips for Creating a Culture of Recognition and Feedback
+Tips for creating a culture of recognition and feedback

 In theory, this sounds great but putting it into action is another thing altogether.
 There are some steps you can take today to build a strong employee recognition and feedback program that can help build a sustainable culture of engagement.

-It's crucial for your company to understand the full benefits of sustained engagement.
+It’s crucial for your company to understand the full benefits of sustainable employee engagement.
 Not only can enhanced engagement boost retention rates, but it also can improve overall productivity, increase workplace morale, and improve job satisfaction among the employees.
 Understanding these benefits will entice your company to make a solid commitment to invest in the resources necessary to build a strong, long-term employee recognition and feedback program.

 An employee recognition and feedback program will only work if everyone from top management down to the entry-level workers are all onboard.
 It is important to employ the support of company executives, managers and supervisors if you truly want to create a culture of recognition and feedback.
 Make sure that everyone understands the core mission and goals of the program.

-Create a Structured Program
+Create a structured program

 Transparency is a must.
 If there is even a hint that your employee recognition and feedback program is not equitable, it could do more damage than good.
 Think about it, if your program tends to recognize the same people every time, while ostracizing others this can cause resentment, not just with the workers feeling ostracized, but throughout the company.
 Be sure to regularly request feedback from your employees in reference to your employee recognition and feedback program and make adjustments or clarifications if necessary.

-If you are looking for a meaningful way to improve retention, boost productivity and drive results you must focus not just on employee engagement, but on sustainable engagement.
-The key to this high level of sustainable engagement is real-time recognition and feedback.
+If you are looking for a meaningful way to improve retention, boost productivity and drive results you must focus not just on employee engagement, but on sustainable employee engagement.
+The key to this high level of sustainable employee engagement is real-time recognition and feedback.